Your Mental Health in Medical School

 - Get enough sleep: A lack of sleep can worsen symptoms of anxiety and depression.
 Aim to get 7-8 hours of sleep each night by establishing a regular sleep schedule and avoiding caffeine before bedtime.

-- Eat healthily and exercise: Eating healthy foods and getting regular exercise can improve your mood and help you deal with stress.
+- Eat healthily and exercise: Eating healthy foods and regular exercise can improve your mood and help you deal with stress.

 - Seek professional help if needed: If you are struggling with your mental health, don’t hesitate to seek professional help from a therapist or counselor.